 Cafe Du Monde Beignet Mix & Coffee (800 Decatur)

-Many tourist shops sell this two-for souvenir package, but the best place to buy it is at the source.
-Stop by Cafe Du Monde for a final plate of sugar-dusted beignets, dipped in cup of chicory-laced cafe au lait, and pick up a gift pack on your way out.
+Many tourist shops sell this two-for-one souvenir package, but the best place to buy it is at the source.
+Stop by Cafe Du Monde for a final plate of sugar-dusted beignets, dipped in a cup of chicory-laced cafe au lait, and pick up a gift pack on your way out.

 Proceed directly from Cafe Du Monde to Aunt Sally’s, where you can load up on the city’s most iconic sweet treat.
 Aunt Sally’s also boasts a host of other culinary souvenirs, from Cajun seasonings to muffuletta olive mix to Steen’s Cane Syrup.

-Bet you can’t eat just one –– flavor, that is!
-Widely available at every corner grocery and drugstore, Zapp’s chips come in multiple variations, each of which have diehard fans.
-Hotter ‘N Hot Jalapenos, Spicy Cajun Crawtators, and Voodoo deliver the heat, Mesquite Bar-B-Que chips are delicously smoky, while Cajun Dills are tanged with vinegar.
-And don’t overlook Regular Flavor, the thin, salty crunch that started it all.
+Bet you can’t eat just one — flavor, that is!
+Widely available at every corner grocery and drugstore, Zapp’s chips come in multiple variations, each of which has diehard fans.
+Hotter ‘N Hot Jalapenos, Spicy Cajun Crawtators, and Voodoo deliver the heat, Mesquite Bar-B-Que chips are deliciously smoky, while Cajun Dills are tanged with vinegar.
+And don’t overlook Regular Flavor — the thin, salty crunch that started it all.

 All the places where you can get your edible souvenirs are located just a few short blocks from French Market Inn.
 Book a stay at our historic French Quarter boutique hotel, right in the epicenter of all of the action!